Help on the msnoise commands

 vertical axis (default=1)

--s, --show BOOLEAN Show interactively?
+-s, --show BOOLEAN Show figure interactively?

 -r, --refilter TEXT Refilter CCFs before plotting (e.g. 4:8 for